HL7-UK/System-Identifiers/README.md

 National and NHS identifiers have been agreed with the UK Terminology Centre.
 These identifiers are used within national specifications and are recommended for use within local implementations.

-The registry is available in variety of formats:
+The registry is also available in variety of computable formats to support implementors:
 - XML
 - CSV
-- JS
+- JS (as a NodeJS module)
-- C#
+- C# (as an assembly)

-# List
+# Registry

 ## International
 ### Terminology systems